tyuezhan/SEER/README.md

   <arg name="map_origin_z" default="-0.1"/>
 ```

+Note: Here, the map_origin is the bottom left corner of the map bounding box, the map expand from the origin to (map_origin+map_size).
+Box_min and box_max are used to shrink the map inward, a valid value should limit the box within the map.

 ## To Improve the Semantic Detection
 You may noticed that in this work we proposed a hand-crafted door detector.
 To improve the performance of detection, please feel free to replace the detection module with a NN model.
 ### Disable Semantic Detection